 Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Antarctic Peninsula do not reach this far south.
 If conditions allow us to cross this famed line, you and your shipmates will celebrate in style with a well-earned glass of sparkling wine!
 Make a toast and take pride in knowing you’ve made it to a part of the world visited by very few people.
 This is raw Antarctica, home of the midnight sun, penguins and some of the most awe-inspiring ice formations you’ll see anywhere on earth.

-By now, your knowledge of Adelie, chinstrap and gentoo penguins will be matched by your ability to differentiate between a leopard, fur or Weddell seal; and terms like ‘bergy bits’ and 'pancake ice' will seem normal.
+By now, your knowledge of penguins will be matched by your ability to differentiate between seals; and terms like ‘bergy bits’ and 'pancake ice' will seem normal.
 As you head north, Zodiac excursions will continue to fill your days, and your Expedition Team will continue offering presentations and looking out for more species of penguins, seals and whales.

 Re-crossing the Drake, you’ll take with you a collection of memories to last a lifetime.
 Excited conversations with your new-found friends will make the time passing the Drake Passage fly by.
 Your Expedition Team will continue their series of lectures, perhaps concluding with a slideshow of some of the great landing sites and wildlife you’ve visited over the course of your voyage.